 What is the TIDES study?

-- Project 1 will use survey data and electronic health records to investigate inequalities in health service use.
+Project 1 uses survey data and electronic health records to investigate inequalities in health service use.

-- Project 2 will use the findings from Project 1 to facilitate conversations with healthcare practitioners about both experiencing and witnessing discrimination to see what impact these experiences have on inequalities in health service use.
+Project 2 uses the findings from Project 1 to facilitate conversations with healthcare practitioners about both experiencing and witnessing discrimination to see what impact these experiences have on inequalities in health service use.

-- Project 3 will build on the findings from the first two projects to look at how healthcare practitioners interact with patients in virtual reality environments.
+Project 3 builds on the findings from the first two projects to look at how healthcare practitioners interact with patients in Virtual Reality Environments (VREs).

 Project 4 involves talking to carers, service users, healthcare practitioners, community members and policy makers from Projects 1-3 to develop an intervention framework.

 TIDES Phase 2 is a continuation of previous work to understand how discrimination contributes to inequalities in health and health services, and aims to continue this work by examining the impact of COVID-19 on inequalities by ethnic minority people working in health and social care.
 TIDES Phase 2 is funded by the Economic and Social Research Council (ESRC) as part of UK Research and Innovation’s rapid response to COVID-19.

 The qualitative study has collected new rich qualitative data on ethnic inequalities among NHS staff to help understand the mechanisms underpinning inequalities.

 A modified Delphi process will utilise mixed methods to guide the development of a ethnicity module questionnaire and interview topic guides, a Race Equality Impact Assessment tooklit, and VR training materials.